KarlQuerel/42-libft/README.md

 - [Available Functions](#available-functions)

 ## About
-In this project, you are tasked with re-implementing several standard C library functions, as well as creating additional functions that may be useful in your future projects.
-By building this library, you'll gain a deeper understanding of how these functions work and improve your programming skills.
+In this project, students are tasked with re-implementing several standard C library functions, as well as creating additional functions that may be useful in future projects.
+By building this library, students gain a deeper understanding of how these functions work and improve programming skills.

 ## Getting Started
 To get started with using the `libft` library in your projects, follow these steps: